 A few days before my flight

-The airline will send out an email a day or two before your flight departure, to give you some travelling tips which may be useful for you.
+The airline will send out an email a day or two before your flight departure, to give you some traveling tips which may be useful for you.
 However, it doesn't remind you to do the online check-in, so remember to do so (For EVA Air, its 24 hours before your flight) as early as possible to obtain the best seat for yourself and your partners.

 This is available 24 hours before departure.
 I usually do it early to get the good seats.
 After waking up, the first thing I did was to check-in, using the mobile app.